 “Well, the one of the biggest reasons that your emails go to spam is that spam filtering becomes rigorous” – Optinmonster

 There are very few that know about the email deliverability process.
-In simple words, before making your email to the receipt destination, the emails are tested, analyzed, and checked through mailbox providers filters.
+Before making your email to the receiving destination, emails are tested, analyzed and verified by the filters of the mailbox providers.

 Here are those…